Episode S1E29. The Chuck Taylor Interview.

-Within a week he and fellow new import, Barry Skrudland, had become disillusioned with the standard of hockey in the UK and both had decided to return home to Canada.
+Within a week he and fellow new import, Barry Skrudland, became disillusioned with the standard of hockey in the UK.

-We talk about his time in Solihull, of the intense rivalry with the Peterborough Pirates and of his outspoken opinions of the way the UK game was run, leading to many battles with the British Ice Hockey Association (BIHA) – some of which got him into a lot of trouble.
+This lead to many battles with the British Ice Hockey Association (BIHA) some got him into a lot of trouble.

 Two years on and Chuck decided to swap Solihull for Telford.